 You only need to wash your wool wraps when they get dirty with faeces, or if they seem a bit smelly.
-This should only be about every other week or so, more frequently with a newborn, since they are more likely to get faeces on the wrap.
+This tends to be around every 2-3 weeks, more frequently with a newborn, since they are more likely to get faeces on the wrap.
 Wool wraps are best washed by hand in plain white vegetable or olive soap.
-White vegetable soap is available in most supermarkets and is not expensive.
-You can also use a wool shampoo, but soap helps the wool to retain its water-resistant properties a little better.
+You can also use a wool shampoo, however soap helps the wool to retain its water-resistant properties a little better.

-Some wraps can be machine washed in the wool cycle, but only at 30 degrees, check the label and also your washing machine instructions, as some older machines still do a wool wash at 40 degrees.
+We strongly recommend washing by hand, however some wraps can be machine washed on a wool cycle but only at 30 degrees.
+Check the label and also your washing machine instructions, as some older machines still do a wool wash at 40 degrees.

 Every 1 to 2 months, you will need to add some more lanolin to the wool wrap to keep its waterproof quality.
 You will know this needs doing, as the outside of the wrap and baby’s clothes will start to feel slightly damp when the nappy has been on a while, such as overnight.
 With an older child, you may find the wrap is smelly even when dry.
 This is when you should lanolise, even if the wrap isn’t yet starting to leak.
 A bed wetting 4 year old may need the woollen wrap lanolised every 10 days or so.

 Some wool wraps seem to benefit from 2 or 3 lanolin treatments when new to build up the water-resistance to make sure the lanolin has penetrated deep into the wool fibres.
 Do these over the first 2 or 3 weeks of use, then you should find you can go 8 weeks or so before the next treatment.
 Wash the whole wrap in soap, as above then you can use one of 2 methods to re-lanolise the wrap.